fopineda/task-manager-api/README.md

    ![](readme-images/testing-output.png)

 * Potential issues:
+  * Make sure database is running.
+If your tests are hanging that's probably it.
   * Make sure your config/test.env file is correctly configured.
   * Make sure devDependencies in package.json are installed.